mattraghu/UART-Communication/README.md

 For this to work we had to create a new cnt variable that would increment every clock cycle.
 Dig (the screen that is being displayed) is set to 19th-17th bits of the cnt variable.
 This allows the display to cycle.

 The data is set to the `ByteAssembly` signal, which if you remember is the byte that is being assembled from the bits that are being recieved.

+## Conclusion

+We were able to successfully implement a UART communication.
+While we were not able to get together and communicate between two boards, we were able to communicate between the transmitter and receiver on the same board.
+We were also able to display the number that was being transmitted on the seven segment display which was a feat in itself.
+Matthew was responsible for implementing the transmission and reception logic.
+Ryan was responsible for implementing the seven segment display, and Robert was responsible for adding the input buttons/switches and getting the physical voltage to output (over using a direct connection between the transmitter and receiver).

+The hardest part was getting the timing right.
+We had to make sure that the transmitter and receiver were in sync.
+Otherwise, the receiver would read the data incorrectly.

+Overall, we learned a lot about the UART protocol and how to implement it in VHDL.